(603) 228-9160

 Speech Language Therapy

 Speech Language Pathologists address all aspects of communication.
-They are skilled in the evaluation of language production, listening comprehension, augmentative communication devices and social use of language.
+They are skilled in the evaluation and treatment of language production and understanding, articulation and phonology, motor speech disorders, fluency/stuttering, augmentative communication devices and social use of language.

 Speech Sound Disorders

 Speech production refers to how a child sounds when they speak.
 A child's speech may be difficult for us to understand.
-This may be due to various motor/speech delays or neurological difficulty such as dyspraxia, cerebral palsy or stroke.
+This may be due to various motor/speech delays or neurological difficulty such as Childhood Apraxia of Speech.

 Language and Communication

-Language delays and disorders refers to difficulties with either understanding and/or generating language.
-This may include structural difficulties such as grammar and syntax.
+Language delays and disorders refer to difficulties with either understanding and/or generating language.
+This may include structural difficulties such as grammar and sentence formation.
 It can also include semantic or meaning-based challenges such as understanding vocabulary, retrieving known information, and remembering and/or understanding what they hear.
-"Pragmatic" language refers to social use and contextual understanding of language. speech therapy Concord
+Pragmatic language refers to social use and contextual understanding of language.